How could toxic mould affect me?

 Why is toxic mould an issue?

 In the US, toxic mould is recognised as affecting people from all walks of life and has resulted in both property and personal injury losses.
-A Texan family was awarded $32 million after a subsidiary of The Farmers Insurance Group allegedly mishandled a claim for water damage arising as a result of toxic mould, which resulted in their mansion being demolished.
-In Delaware, another claimant was awarded $1 million in respect of a mould outbreak which aggravated an asthmatic condition.
+In 2001 a Texan family was awarded $32 million after a subsidiary of The Farmers Insurance Group allegedly mishandled a claim for water damage arising as a result of toxic mould, which resulted in their mansion being demolished.
+More recently in 2018 in New York City, a group of tenants successfully claimed against their landlord when toxic mould was found growing in their apartment complex and awarded $3 million in settlement .
 California is so concerned about toxic mould, that it has brought in legislation requiring anyone selling or leasing property to disclose any potentially dangerous mould problems by its “Toxic Mould Disclosure Act 2001”.
 If the UK follows the US trend, it is feared that toxic mould could become an increasing insurance issue.

 Is there any legislation governing toxic mould?